doedje/jquery.soap/README.md

 	},
 	success: function (soapResponse) {
 		// do stuff with soapResponse
-		// if you want the response to be JSON use soapResponse.toJSON();
+		// if you want to have the response as JSON use soapResponse.toJSON();
 		// or soapResponse.toString() to get XML string
 		// or soapResponse.toXML() to get XML DOM
 	},